Delta Force: Task Force Dagger: Map editor

 The game package includes a Mission Editor that gives the player the ability to create their own singleplayer or multiplayer maps for other users to play in.

 Reception

 The game received "mixed" reviews according to video game review aggregator Metacritic.

+Daniel Morris of PC Gamer noted the dull AI and dated graphics, and ended his review by stating, "But I just don't understand how you can plop down the money for Task Force Dagger when there are so many better games in this niche of the genre."